slightlyfaulty/stylus-native-loader/README.md

                * @default `devtool`|false
                */
               sourceMap: {
-                // Force toggle loading of source map file contents
+                // Toggle loading of source map file contents
-                content: false,
+                content: true,
-                // All other Stylus `sourcemap` options can be set if needed },
+                // All other Stylus "sourcemap" options can be set if needed },

               /**